Kinds of types in Scala, part 3: embedding some more info in a type

 Self-types

 Mixins.
-Sometimes we want to add some functionality to existing class and traits are a great way of achieving that:
+Sometimes we want to add some functionality to an existing class and traits are a great way of achieving that:

 class Producer {